Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

 Let’s briefly discuss this second option.
 The all-or-none sets of events are completely independent of each other.
 The first set assigned to one of the numbers always works, no matter which number it gets assigned to.
 A 100 x 100 matrix could be used and numbers chosen randomly between 0 and 99.
 The consistency of the number across all elements of the set assigned to it is what matters, not the size of the matrix.

-Breaking Bifid is a wonderful puzzle and the complexity gave me a tremendous opportunity to explore Algorithm X techniques.
+Breaking Bifid is a wonderful puzzle and the complexity gave me tremendous opportunity to explore various Algorithm X techniques.
 Only after travelling down the path of complex actions did I determine how to solve the puzzle with absolutely no backtracking.

 </details>
 </details>